leeyh007/Banking-Notes/README.md

-# Banking stud: A Note
+# Banking study: A Note
 This repository just organizes my readings of banking studies.